The Best Credit Cards for College Students

 Now that you have some idea which credit card might be best for you, or for a college student in your life, what else does a student dipping their toe into the world of credit cards need to know?

-We’ll conclude with a few essential pointers to get the most from your credit card for college students.
+I’ll conclude with a few essential pointers to get the most from your credit card for college students.

 Who Should Apply for a Student Credit Card

-The fact of the matter is, being an actual college student may or may not matter when it comes time to apply for any one of the credit cards in our ranking.
+The fact of the matter is, that being an actual college student may or may not matter when it comes time to apply for any one of the credit cards in the ranking.
 While with some cards, status as a student is explicitly required.
 For this reason, it’s important to read the fine print of whatever credit card you apply for.

 Here are some additional things that college students, or college-aged applicants, should consider before choosing their credit card: